 Criminals target high value dealers to launder the proceeds of their crimes — their ‘dirty’ money — to cover their tracks and avoid detection.
-They buy expensive goods with cash, then sell them and get ‘clean’ money for personal use or to fund more criminal activity.
-They also might keep expensive goods for personal use, trade them with other criminals, or take them overseas and sell them there to avoid raising ‘red flags’ in New Zealand financial institutions.
+For example, some criminals may buy expensive goods with cash, then sell them and get ‘clean’ money for personal use or to fund more criminal activity.
+Others might, for example, keep expensive goods for personal use, trade them with other criminals, or take them overseas and sell them there to avoid raising ‘red flags’ in New Zealand financial institutions.

 Introducing AML/CFT measures will deter criminals from using your services and help detect them if they do.

 Importantly, it will also strengthen the overall AML/CFT system.
 It will make it harder for criminals to move cash anonymously using high value goods.
 Reporting by high value dealers will provide valuable information and help make it easier to detect crime.